AjaySqaby/SLV/TIMEZONE_FEATURES.md

 ### 4. User Interface Components

+#### DualTimeDisplay (NEW - Automatic Timezone Conversion)
+- **Automatic Display**: Shows both ride time and user's local time when they're in different timezones
+- **No Manual Interaction**: No buttons to press - system automatically detects and converts
+- **Smart Display**: Only shows both times when they're different; shows single time when same timezone
+- **Primary/Secondary Layout**: Ride time (where ride happens) shown as primary, user's time as secondary
+- **Used in**: Rides table, Eagle Eye components, ride detail modals

 #### TimezoneIndicator
 - Located in the header
 - Shows current user timezone and local time